 Its palm is made from AX Suede Deuce material that works great with silicone-coated fingers.
-This delivers a very secure grip and accurate brake feel.
+This delivers a very secure grip and an accurate brake feel.
 This has premium foam paddings inside as well that dissipates vibrations when you ride through rough trails.

-But what makes this one of the best products out there in the market are the neoprene knuckles that protect your hands from bruises if you crash or hit something.
+But what makes this one of the best products in the market are the neoprene knuckles that protect your hands from bruises if you crash or hit something.
 The back area is made from a four-way stretch polyester that improves breathability and flexibility.

 - It gives you a very firm grip on your bars even if it has thick palm padding.